Remote Control Sailboat Racing 2022-General Information

 Rules: Remote control sailboats sail under the USSailing “Racing Rules of Sailing” that apply to all sailboats; appendix E contains special modifications of the basic rules for RC racing.
 Essentially the rules are the same as for big boats except the “zone” is 4 boat lengths

 Boats we sail:

 Thursday nights: Soling 1 meter (soling1m.com).
 Most popular RC sailboat in the US with fleets in almost every state.
-Boats are available in kit form from Victor Products.
+Boats are currently not available in kit form from Victor Products.
 Victor has gone out of business but new boats should be available soon from a new supplier.
 Go to the class website for updates.
 Some used boats are available; buying a used boat is a great way to get into the program.

 Tuesday nights: DragonFlite 95.
 The Dragonflite is a great “ready to sail” boat that can be put together in a couple of hours, it is low cost ($400-450 including electronics), it sails well, and is durable.